 This section provides information on organizations and agencies focused on reducing demand for commercial sex.
 Here you’ll find reference materials such as Abt Associates’ National Assessment of U.S. Efforts to Combat Demand report and database produced for the National Institute of Justice, videos of panel discussions and interviews on ending demand, local ordinances applied to sex buyers, and more.

 Organizations and Agencies that Address Demand

-In addition to entities that focus on demand, we have included in the “Organization List” document a list of over 330 programs operating in more than 145 U.S. cities and counties that provide services to survivors (many of which are led and staffed by survivors).
-While survivor support programs are crucially important in their own right, they have actual and potential links to anti-demand efforts.
+In addition to entities that focus on demand, we have listed at the end of the “Organization List” document over 370 programs that provide services to survivors in more than 175 U.S. cities and counties.
+Many of these program are led and staffed by survivors of commercial sexual exploitation.
+While survivor-support programs are crucially important in their own right, they often contribute to anti-demand efforts.
 For example, many john school programs and other initiatives are led by (or partner with) survivor-serving and survivor-led organizations.
-For example, john school programs in San Francisco, Minneapolis, and Kansas City are led by organizations founded and run by survivors (SAGE, Breaking Free, and Veronica’s Voice, respectively).
+John school programs including those based in San Francisco, Minneapolis, and Kansas City are led by organizations founded by sex trafficking survivors (SAGE, Breaking Free, and Veronica’s Voice, respectively).